MusicDataset/md_homepage/content/musics/s/SonatainDMinorOp.31No.2"Tempest"(1)-Ludwig van Beethoven.md

 ---
-title: Ludwig van Beethoven - Sonata in D Minor Op.
+title: Sonata in D Minor Op.
 31 No. 2 "Tempest" (1)
 description: This is the description for Sonata in D Minor Op.
 31 No. 2 "Tempest" by Ludwig van Beethoven
 composers: [Ludwig van Beethoven]
 periods: [Classical]